-Students who wish to operate a business on campus must seek approval as a “student entrepreneur” from the director of campus services.
-Approval allows the general privilege of doing business on campus plus certain specific privileges, such as exclusivity, use of College facilities, etc., under a written agreement signed by the director of student activities and the director of campus services.
+Students who wish to operate a business on campus must seek approval as a “student entrepreneur” from the Director of Campus Life.
+Approval allows the general privilege of doing business on campus plus certain specific privileges, such as exclusivity, use of College facilities, etc., under a written agreement signed by the Director of Campus Life and the Controller.
 These two College officials administer all agreements with student entrepreneurs and review each request annually to be sure the following issues are addressed:

 - the enterprise will not conflict with any existing or planned operation of the College